We’re working on environmental issues in Southwest Michigan. We need your help!

 No experience necessary.
 Plenty of on-the-job training is available!

-Here are a few examples of what we’ve been doing lately.
+What we’ve been doing lately.

 Tim Tesar’s May 2017 Excursion